apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/040-lesson-2-run-queries-with-ansi-sql.md

 ---
-title: "Lession 2: Run Queries with ANSI SQL"
+title: "Lesson 2: Run Queries with ANSI SQL"
 parent: "Learn Drill with the MapR Sandbox"
 ---
 ## Goal